-NOTWITHSTANDING the suspension specie payments throughout the Union, Sylvester still continues to redeem all Prizes, however vester still continues to redeem all Prizes, however large, in Gold or Silver, at the lowest current rates, and pledges himself to effect this at every sacrafice.
-Let all who feel the pressure of these calamitous times, send us a \$5, \$10, or \$20 bill of any solvent bank, for chances in the following Magnificent and well diversified Schemes, and you may reasonably look for a speedy relief from your embarrasaments.
+NOTWITHSTANDING the suspension specie payments throughout the Union, Sylvester still continues to redeem all Prizes however large, in Gold or Silver, at the lowest current rates, and pledges himself to effect this at every sacratice.
+Let all who feel the pressure of these calamitous times, send us a \$5, \$10, or \$20 bill of any solvent bank, for chances in the following Magnificent and well diversified Schemes, and you may reasonably look for a speedy relief from your may reasonably look for a speedy relief from your ombarrass ments.
 For Prizes payable in specie, please make immediate application to the ever and all lucky